samchan182/llm-hands-on-projects/Project_LOG.md

 PEP 257 is the baseline standand for Python docstrings, base convention. https://peps.python.org/pep-0257/

+## Difference between Library and Package?
+Package: A directly or folder contains Python module.

+Library: A collection of code provides functionality.

+When you need to install, it's library (pip install transformers), when you need to import (import transformers), it's package.

 ## Will Python code change by environment?
 No! python code does not change the code based on environment.
 Different environment means the <u>availablility of packages</u> changes.<br>
 The only difference is the package installation.